workingDog/MusicRadio/README.md

 # MusicRadio

-**MusicRadio** lets you play radio stations from the **RadioBrowser** community project (over 50,000 stations).
-When a song is playing, it can also display the artist name and artwork retrieved from *iTunes*.
+**MusicRadio** lets you play radio stations from the [RadioBrowser](https://www.radio-browser.info/) community project (over 50,000 stations).
+When a song is playing, it can also display the artist info and artwork retrieved from [iTunes](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html#//apple_ref/doc/uid/TP40017632-CH3-SW1).
-In addition it can also display the **lyrics** of the current song from the community project *LRCLIB*, when available.
+In addition it can also display the **lyrics** of the current song from the community project [LRCLIB](https://lrclib.net/), when available.
 If the station is one of the rare **TV** station, you can also view its broadcast.

 This is yet another radio stations player based on the [RadioBrowser](https://www.radio-browser.info/) and its server at [Community Radio Station Index](https://de1.api.radio-browser.info/#General).
 Was meant to be a weekend project but ended up taking a week to polish.